alphapepttools.metrics.coefficient_of_variation

 Returns:

-AnnData object with computed CVs added to adata.var[key_added].
+AnnData object with computed CVs.
+If group_column=None, results are written to adata.var[key_added].
+If group_column is set, results are written to adata.varm[key_added] as a DataFrame.
 If copy=False modifies the anndata object inplace and returns None.
 If copy=True, returns a modified copy

 Examples